GLOBAL MARKETS-Stocks struggle, oil down, on rate and recession fears

 By Huw Jones and Koh Gui Qing

-NEW YORK/LONDON, Aug 31 (Reuters) - World stock markets staged a tepid recovery on Wednesday after a three-day losing streak, but stubborn inflation that has central banks on both sides of the Atlantic preparing to raise borrowing costs again next month kept investors on edge.
+NEW YORK/LONDON, Aug 31 (Reuters) - World stock markets struggled to recover on Wednesday after a three-day losing streak, as stubborn inflation that has central banks on both sides of the Atlantic preparing to raise borrowing costs again next month kept investors on edge.

-Wall Street was mixed in early trade as U.S. crude oil prices sank for a second day, as worries that tightening monetary policy around the world will hurt demand and drag on the global economy.
+Wall Street slipped after eking out early gains, while U.S. crude oil prices sank for a second day, with worries that tightening monetary policy around the world will hurt demand and drag on the global economy.

+Underscoring the growth risks on the horizon, analysts at Capital Economics warned of a possible U.S. recession.

+"Our composite tracking models suggest that the chances of a recession within the next year have risen markedly," they said.

+"That said, the immediate risks still appear to be low, with the boost to real incomes from the continued drop in gasoline prices set to drive a solid rebound in third-quarter gross domestic product."

-The MSCI all-country stock index .MIWD00000PUS was little changed on the day and was down 18% for the year as war in Ukraine, surging energy prices and rising interest rates take their toll on risky assets.
+The MSCI all-country stock index .MIWD00000PUS slipped 0.2%, and was down 18.5% for the year as war in Ukraine, surging energy prices and rising interest rates take their toll on risky assets.

-Europe's STOXX share index of 600 companies .STOXX dropped 0.6% to a six-week low, leaving it down about 14.5% for the year.
+Europe's STOXX share index of 600 companies .STOXX slumped 1.1% to a six-week low, leaving it down almost 15% for the year.

-Economic news remained grim with overnight data showing that economic activity in China, the world's second-largest economy, extended its decline this month after new COVID-19 infections, the worst heatwaves in decades, and struggles in the property sector.
+Economic news remained grim with overnight data showing economic activity in China, the world's second-largest economy, extended its decline this month after new COVID-19 infections, the worst heatwaves in decades and struggles in the property sector.

 Headline euro zone inflation for August rose to another record high, beating expectations and solidifying the case for a hefty rate hike by the European Central Bank on Sept.
 8.